Sigmmma/c20/src/content/h1/tags/model_collision_geometry/readme.md

 Model collision geometry tags contain collision data for an [object][].
-This is in contrast to [model/gbxmodel][gbxmodel] tags, which contain the renderable data.
-Collision meshes tend to be less detailed than render meshes.
+This is in contrast to [model/gbxmodel][gbxmodel] tags, which mostly contain the renderable data.
+Collision meshes tend to be less detailed than render meshes, and are used to check collisions _within_ the object's [bounding radius][object#tag-field-bounding-radius].

 Beyond having a collision mesh, these tags can also contain: